 If you want to critically analyze space exploration and governance and refine your public speaking, while learning the leadership skills of inclusive cooperation with students worldwide, this is the debate program to consider.

-Veteran spUN debaters describe the NSS spUN Debates in their own words:
+Veteran spUN debaters describe what is now the NSS Global Space Debates in their own words: